dsubedi753/TORTOISE/README.md

 ## Augmentations

 The project uses Albumentations for image augmentations (geometric and photometric transforms).
 See the `docs/ALBUMENTATIONS.md` file for details about supported transforms, how they are pre-sampled using AUG_MAP, how to reproduce augmentations, and how to add new transforms.

+## SAM 2

+Code for training a finetuned SAM2 model is in the notebooks/ folder.
+SAM2FinetuneNew finetunes a SAM2 model.
+SAM2FT_Validate calculates performance metrics based off of generated finetuned models using a tiling approach.